hiiamboris/red-wiki/notes/[NOTES]-Closures.md

 add-5: sum 5
 print add-5 10    ;this generates error: "context for n is not available"
 ```
 It's because the `add-5` function is executed outside `sum` function's context, where a value for word `n` was stored.

 You have to create closures by yourself.
 There are multitude of approaches to that.
-We have to give it a fresh context with required values:
+You can give it a fresh context with required values:
 ```red
 sum: function [nn [integer!] return: [function!]] [
 	context [